DrZhivago1/DocWorld/README.md

 	Now requires being loaded below "Extended Storage Extended" or/and "VGP Garden Fabrics" if the mod/s is/are used.
 This is due to patching patches.
 	Updated patch for "Glass+Lights" to reflect mod updates.
 	Removed "Colony Leadership" patch for sound errors, fixed by mod author.
+	Removed "VGPGardenFabrics_ThrumboExtension", author of VGP used my patch.
 	Added new "Beds" tab for all beds.
 Supported Mods: RIMKea, LoTR, [sd] goodnight, Vanilla Furniture Expanded/Medical Module Added new "Storage" tab for all shelving furniture.
 Supported mods: LWM's Deep Storage, RimWriter, Vanilla Furniture Expanded, Extended Storage, Extended Storage Extended